 I’ve had some mirrors for a while, okay maybe a year or 18 months?
 My friend Cathy gave me three of them—they came out of this repurposed medicine cabinet into a pegboard craft station.
 She gave them to me with the condition that I got to keep the two smaller ones for myself if I made her a frame for the larger one.
 Sometimes I tend to procrastinate about the smaller projects.

 Then I saw a fabulous tutorial for an easy frame from my friend Jamie at That’s My Letter.
 That was a light bulb moment for me.
-I don’t know why, but for some reason, “attaching” the mirror without some sort of adhesive on a backing had me stumped.
+For some reason, “attaching” the mirror without some sort of adhesive on a backing had me stumped.

 I usually just sort of wing it after reading a tutorial, or looking at pictures, but I wanted to make sure I got this right.
 I printed out a collage of the pertinent photos from Jaime’s tutorial.